Garrafao/LSCDetection/README.md

 | DURel | DTA18 | DTA19  | [Dataset](https://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/durel.html), [Corpora](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/wocc.html) |
 | SURel | SDEWAC | COOK | [Dataset](https://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/surel.html), [Corpora](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/wocc.html) |

 You don't have to download the data manually.
 In `testsets/` we provide the testset versions of DURel and SURel as used in Schlechtweg et al. (2019).
-Additionally, we provide an evaluation pipeline, downloading the corpora and evaluating the models to the above-mentioned datasets, see [pipeline](#pipeline).
+Additionally, we provide an evaluation pipeline, downloading the corpora and evaluating the models on the above-mentioned datasets, see [pipeline](#pipeline).

 #### Metrics